localz/spotz-sdk-android/README.md

         // scanDurationMs - millisecs to scan for Spotz.getInstance().startScanningForSpotz(context, scanIntervalMs, scanDurationMs);

+  The SDK will scan for beacons while your app is in the background.

   To stop scanning for Spotz:

         Spotz.getInstance().stopScanningBeacons(context);

    To conserve battery, always stop scanning when not needed.
-The SDK will continue to scan for beacons while your app is in the background.

   **Important!** Devices that don't support Bluetooth Low Energy will throw unchecked exception <code>DeviceNotSupportedException</code> when calling any of the scan methods.
 Ensure that the device is supported by using: